-Boston Terriers’ ancestry can be traced all the way back to a stout little dog from Liverpool named Judge.
-Judge was a cross between a Bulldog and the now-extinct white English Terrier, and the father of all Boston Terriers.
+Boston Terriers’ ancestry can be traced back to a stout little dog from Liverpool named Judge.
+The judge was a cross between a Bulldog and the now-extinct white English Terrier and the father of all Boston Terriers.

-Also known as the ‘American Gentleman’ because of their tuxedo-like markings, the Boston Terrier became the official dog of the State of Massachusetts, as well as the mascot of Boston University.
+Also known as the ‘American Gentleman’ because of their tuxedo-like markings, the Boston Terrier became the official dog of the State of Massachusetts and the mascot of Boston University.

-These little dogs are active and fast, so make sure they’re leashed when you’re stepping out with them.
+These little dogs are active and fast, so ensure they’re leashed when stepping out with them.
 The ever-cheerful Boston Terrier is also the perfect size for urban living.

 Bernese Mountain Dogs

-One of the four types of Swiss mountain dogs, Bernese Mountain Dogs are breeds of dog used to herd cattle in Switzerland.
-These large dogs are built for work and are hardy enough to withstand tough cold weather.
+One of the four types of Swiss mountain dogs, Bernese Mountain Dogs, are breeds of dogs used to herd cattle in Switzerland.
+These large dogs are built for work and are hardy enough to withstand harsh cold weather.

 They get their name from the Swiss canton of Bern.
 They are friendly, intelligent, and highly trainable but are high-energy dogs that require lots of activity.

-Berners get along with families, especially with children, but they will often attach themselves to one lucky human.
+Berners get along with families, especially children, but often attach themselves to one lucky human.
 They adore companionship, which makes them great partners for long walks.

 Small but feisty, Pomeranians are good as cuddle buddies that also pack a punch.
-This tiny breed is said to be descendants of large sled breeds of dogs.
+This tiny breed is said to be a descendant of large sled breeds of dogs.

-Ideal for families with slightly older children, Pomeranians are easy to train and make great watchdogs.
+Ideal for families with slightly older children, Pomeranians are easy to train and make excellent watchdogs.

-Their size makes them good pets for an apartment, but keep in mind that they’re a noisy Toy breed which might lead to issues with your neighbors.
+Their size makes them good pets for an apartment, but remember that they’re a noisy Toy breed which might lead to issues with your neighbors.

-As their national dog, the Havanese has a place of pride amongst Cubans.
-Named after the city of Havana, this breed of dog has an intense need to be around humans, resulting in the nickname ‘Velcro dogs’.
+As their national dog, the Havanese have a place of pride amongst Cubans.
+Named after the city of Havana, this breed of dog has an intense need to be around humans, resulting in the nickname ‘Velcro dogs.’